What is an Authorised Economic Operator (AEO)?

 AEO and BREXIT

-Interest in AEO has increased significantly over the last 12 months in the context of BREXIT.
-While there is no certainty about post BREXIT customs arrangements, most scenarios involve shipments between the EU and the UK becoming third country shipments which will be the subject of customs inspection.
+Interest in AEO has increased significantly, in the context of Brexit.
+While there remains no certainty about post Brexit customs arrangements, most scenarios involve shipments between the EU and the UK becoming third country shipments which will be the subject of customs inspection.

 There is no planned priority lane for AEO shipments.
 Customs authorities will however need to increase their reliance on shipper profiles in managing risk across increased third country shipment volumes.

 There have also been several references through the negotiations to the possible future role of 'trusted trader' programs like AEO in providing the basis for streamlined customs reporting in the future.

 With the lack of certainty about the future, many companies have seen AEO certification as a 'no regret' action that they can take to prepare their business for an environment with increased customs related activity.

 Customs authorities in one of the EU states manages the certification process, which is then recognised across the union by all other member states.
 It involves a multi stage process over approximately six months, during which the customs authorities need to satisfy themselves on the customs track record, the nature of customs and security controls in place, as well as the financial health of the applicant.

 The process starts with a detailed self-assessment by the applicant describing the nature of the business and its' financials and key personnel, as well as outlining all of the relevant process controls as part of a formal application.